1 / 4

 This is a boat cruise with a difference unlike anything else that exists in New Zealand.
 Cruise around Tasman Glacier’s terminal lake onboard Glacier Explorer’s custom built boats.
 At times the opportunity exists to view, touch and taste icebergs that periodically break away from the glacier face.
 Experience a view of the Southern Alps like no other.

-What is an Argo?
-An Argo is an 8 wheel all terrain vehicle that can go almost anywhere and you can take a trip up the Tasman Valley in one with Tasman Valley 4WD and Argo Tours.
-Stopping at vantage points along the way you will see spectacular scenery, mountain streams, views over Tasman Glacier, its terminal lake and when in season a Mount Cook Lily, the largest buttercup in the world.
+This trip offers a rugged back road 4wd adventure accessing awe inspiring views over the Tasman Glacier and its gigantic moraine wall.
+Tasman Valley 4WD Tours Stops at vantage points along the way you will see spectacular scenery, mountain streams, views over Tasman Glacier, its terminal lake and when in season a Mount Cook Lily, the largest buttercup in the world.

 Aoraki Mount Cook National Park is within the Aoraki Mackenzie International Dark Sky Reserve, meaning the darkness of the night sky is almost unbeatable.
 What a perfect location for stargazing.
 Big Sky Stargazing runs nightly stargazing tours which include a planetarium orientation before heading to the outdoor stargazing site.
 The informative guides, telescopes and binoculars allow you to view the southern sky, planets, moons and the Milky Way.